eliotsykes/rails-code-review/README.md

 ## Appropriate HTTP Verbs & Status Codes

-Controller actions should be routed with appropriate HTTP verbs (e.g. POST for `create`) and respond with status codes that represent the result of the request (e.g. `201 Created` for a successful `create` action).
+Controller actions should be routed with appropriate HTTP verbs (e.g. POST for `create`) and respond with status codes that represent the result of the request (e.g. `201 Created` for a successful `create` action API response).

+## Redirect to Prevent Duplicate Form Submissions

+When a form submission successfully completes, the controller action should redirect to another action.
+By redirecting the user to another URL, they are prevented from accidentally resubmitting the form if they hit refresh.
+This only applies to HTML responses, it does not apply to AJAX or API responses.
+AJAX and API responses should respond with the most appropriate HTTP status code (see above).

 # Presentation & Accessibility